UAMediaProd/online-design-system/src/pages/course-development/multimedia-guidelines.md

 Working and exported 'platform-ready' assets follow the same basic naming structure:

+- **Course Code**
+    - The shortcode of the course (STAT, MATH, BARD, etc.)
-- Module number
+- **Module number**
     - Which module or section the asset appears in?
-- Page number
+- **Page number**
     - Which page number does the asset appear in?
-- Asset number
+- **Asset number**
     - The assets start from 00 which allows for any number of assets across any singular page and includes the assets appearing in a video.
-E.g - the video 11_08.mp4 may contain the graphical assets 11_05.png, 11_06.png, and the animation asset 11_07.mp4.
+E.g - the video STAT11_08.mp4 may contain the graphical assets STAT11_05.png, STAT11_06.png, and the animation asset STAT11_07.mp4.
 These relations will be made clear in the storyboard(s) for the video and module page.